Southampton-RSG-Training/industry-skills-agile-training/episodes/23-agile-development-process.md

 It aims to reduce risk and increase predictability.

 :::: challenge
+## Fill in the Blanks

+**Solo Challenge**

+We've just introduced some key concepts of Scrum philosophy.
+To reinforce your learning, think about the information you've just read (or heard) and fill in the blanks to create sentences that accurately describe the philosophy of Scrum.

 1. It is intentionally \_\_\_\_\_\_\_\_\_\_, meaning it provides only the essential structure and leaves room for adaptation.
 2. Scrum is based on \_\_\_\_\_\_\_\_\_\_, which means knowledge comes from experience and decisions are based on observation.
 3. It also draws on \_\_\_\_\_\_\_\_\_\_ thinking, which emphasizes reducing waste and maximizing value.